XDgov/xd.gov/collections/_news/creating-a-client-side-model-card-generator.md

 ~~~

 <p>
-  You can see that the dataset object even helpfully converts the property names to camelCase!
+  You can see that the <code>dataset</code> object even helpfully converts the property names to camelCase!
 </p>

 <h2>Creating a Downloadable Data Blob</h2>